 VPC is a type of private network provided by Alibaba Cloud.
 VPCs are logically isolated from each other.
 You can create and manage cloud services in VPCs, such as ECS instances, ApsaraDB RDS, and SLB instances.Each VPC consists of one vRouter, at least one private CIDR block, and at least one vSwitch.

 Private CIDR blocks

 When you create a VPC and a vSwitch, you must specify the private IP address range for the VPC in CIDR notation.

-You can use one of the standard private CIDR blocks listed in the following table or their subnets as the private CIDR block of a VPC, or use a custom CIDR block.
-For more information, see Plan networks.
-For more information, see the Plan and design a VPC topic in User Guide.
+You can use one of the standard private CIDR blocks listed in the following table as the private CIDR block of a VPC, or use a custom CIDR block.
+For more information about CIDR blocks, see Plan networks.

 A vRouter is the hub of a VPC.
 As a core component, it connects the vSwitches in a VPC and serves as a gateway between a VPC and other networks.
 After a VPC is created, a vRouter is automatically created for the VPC.
-Each vRouter is associated with a route table.
+A vRouter can be associated with only one route table.

 A vSwitch is a basic network component that connects different cloud resources in a VPC.
-After you create a VPC, you can create vSwitches to divide the VPC into one or more subnets. vSwitches deployed in a VPC can communicate with each other over the private network.
+After you create a VPC, you can create vSwitches to create one or more subnets for the VPC. vSwitches in the same VPC can communicate with each other.
 You can deploy your applications in vSwitches that belong to different zones to improve service availability.